 Health Benefits Of Carrots To Diabetics

-The reason why there are opposing opinions whether carrot juice is good for diabetics is actually based on where it’s being compared.
+The reason why there are opposing opinions about whether carrot juice is good for diabetics is actually based on where it’s being compared.

 Compared to green leafy veggies, carrots have a higher glycemic index.
 Compared to starchy vegetables like potatoes, carrots are definitely a lot better.

 So to give you a better and unbiased view on what a carrot contains, we present to you this list of facts.
-They may not cover all the scientific facts, but it will give a clear idea on the nutrients packed on every carrot.
+They may not cover all the scientific facts, but it will give a clear idea of the nutrients packed on every carrot.